codeconsortium/CCDNComponentDashboardBundle/README.md

 For the full copyright and license information, please view the LICENSE file that was distributed with this source code.

+Icons courtesy of http://pc.de/icons/ licensed under http://creativecommons.org/licenses/by/3.0/

+Other graphics are works of CodeConsortium.

 Dependencies:
 -------------